Wisembly/tapestry/src/scss/components/box/box.md

 # Box
-A Box is used to create a grouping of related content.
+A box is used to create a grouping of related content.
-By default, boxes don't have paddings, you need to structure them this way `box-header` and/or `box-content`
+By default, boxes don't have paddings, you need to structure with `Box-header` and/or `Box-content`

 ```html
 <div class="Box">